Biology Quiz 8

+Broad-spectrum antibiotics are active against a wider number of bacterial types.
 Narrow-spectrum antibiotics are active against a select group of bacterial types.
-Broad-spectrum antibiotics are active against a wider number of bacterial types.
 Streptomycetes produce over two-thirds of the clinically useful antibiotics of natural origin.

-The pigment that protects plants from harmful effects of ultraviolet rays is:
+The pigment that protects plants from the harmful effects of ultraviolet rays is:

 Glycogen, starch and cellulose are polymers of:

 Starch, glycogen and cellulose are all polymers of glucose.
-They differ in the type of glucose present and the bonds which link thr glucose monomers together.
+They differ in the type of glucose present and the bonds which link the glucose monomers together.